 Location: Tower Cresent, Durie Hill

 5. walk through the Durie hill Tunnel

-Just walking through this tunnel deserves its own point on this list of free things to do in Wanganui.
+Just walking through this tunnel deserves its own point on this list of free things to do in Whanganui.
 The straight and white 213m tunnel gives a surreal feeling when walking through.
 You may find that you can’t resist shouting for the echoes!